phoenixframework/phoenix/guides/data_modelling/contexts.md

 When building a Phoenix project, we are first and foremost building an Elixir application.
 Phoenix's job is to provide a web interface into our Elixir application.
 Naturally, we compose our applications with modules and functions, but we often assign specific responsibilities to certain modules and give them names: such as controllers, routers, and live views.

 However, the most important part of your web application is often where we encapsulate data access and data validation.
 We call these modules **contexts**.
 They often talk to a database, using `Ecto`, or APIs, using an HTTP client such as `Req`.
-By giving tnese modules a name, we help developers identify these patterns and talk about them.
+By giving these modules a name, we help developers identify these patterns and talk about them.
 At the end of the day, contexts are just modules, as are your controllers, views, etc.

 If you have used `mix phx.gen.html`, `mix phx.gen.json`, or `mix phx.gen.live`, you have already used contexts.
 For example, run the following generator in a Phoenix application: